kdave/btrfs-progs/Documentation/btrfs-scrub.rst

 .. _man-scrub-limit:

 limit [options] <path>
-	Show scrub limits set on devices of the given filesystem.
+	Show or set scrub limits on devices of the given filesystem.

         ``Options``

+        -d|--devid DEVID
+                select the device by DEVID to apply the limit -l|--limit SIZE
+                set the limit of the device to SIZE (size units with suffix), or 0 to reset to *unlimited*

         --raw
                 print all numbers raw values in bytes without the *B* suffix